MyriadColors/terminus-framework/README.md

    // Then pass allCommands to TerminalProvider
    ```

+As an exmaple we have already included the Calculator commands to demonstrate how to do it.

 ## Documentation

 To help you get the most out of Terminus, we've prepared several documentation resources: